 The theme of reparation from Germany returned on the 86th anniversary of the outbreak of World War II

-On the 86th anniversary of the outbreak of the Second World War, the theme of reparation from Germany resounded again in the Polish public debate.
-President Karol Nawrocki spoke during the ceremony on Westerplatte about the necessity to deal with this matter.
+On the 86th anniversary of the outbreak of World War II, the topic of reparation from Germany was resounded again in the Polish public debate.
+President Karol Nawrocki During the ceremony at Westerplatte he spoke about the need to settle this matter.
 Is there really a chance?

 Why is the theme of reparation coming back?